 Implications

-As a CCO who’s spent decades producing content the traditional way, this project was eye-opening.
+As a Creative Technologist who’s spent decades producing content in new and innovative ways, this project was eye-opening.
 The implications for agencies and brands are huge.
 AI video production isn’t a novelty anymore; it’s a viable option when traditional shoots are impractical or impossible.
 We’ve proven that with the right approach, AI can deliver scene consistency and character consistency on par with a live shoot – which has been a major barrier until now.

 For agencies, this means we can be more nimble in serving client needs.
 Imagine responding to a client brief by generating a content prototype in 48 hours – something unthinkable with physical production.
 We can also tackle projects that were once budget-prohibitive.
 Need 100 personalised video variations for a campaign?
 With AI, scaling up doesn’t linearly scale the cost like it would with 100 separate shoots.